A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: L3: Striving for Autonomous Data Agent

-\ptitle{Industrial Practice.} Recently, this field has also attracted significant attention from industry, leading to the development of several promising data agent products.
-Snowflake showcases Cortex~\cite{snowflake_cortex}, which orchestrates on both structured and unstructured data sources through a specialized Cortex search service to deliver insights.
-ByteDance has introduced a data agent~\cite{bytedance_data_agents} that supports basic data integration from heterogeneous sources, as well as analysis and report generation, targeting application scenarios such as marketing analysis.
-Similarly, TabTab~\cite{tabtab} supports data cleaning and integration across heterogeneous data and can produce data reports in multiple formats, including documents, web pages, and slides.
-Google's BigQuery~\cite{google_bigquery} focuses primarily on structured data, providing query optimization techniques to enhance performance and facilitate data preparation and analysis.
-Xata Agent~\cite{xata_agent} offers comprehensive data management by orchestrating tasks such as configuration tuning, query optimization, and system diagnosis to support data discovery, demonstrating potential for further integration with analytical systems.
-Furthermore, Databricks proposes an Assistance Data Science Agent~\cite{databricks_dsa} that supports a broader range of data-related tasks through orchestration with a planner module, enabling applications across query optimization, data preparation, and data analysis, including generating reports in dashboards, establishing itself as one of the state-of-the-art systems in this domain.
+\ptitle{Industrial Practice.} Recently, this field has also attracted significant attention from the industry.
+Snowflake Cortex~\cite{snowflake_cortex} orchestrates over structured and unstructured data sources through a specialized Cortex search service to deliver insights.
+Google's BigQuery~\cite{google_bigquery} focuses on structured data, providing query optimization to enhance performance and facilitate data preparation and analysis.
+The ByteDance Data Agent~\cite{bytedance_data_agents} and TabTab~\cite{tabtab} support heterogeneous data integration, analysis, and reporting.
+Xata Agent~\cite{xata_agent} offers comprehensive data management by orchestrating configuration tuning, query optimization, and system diagnosis to support data discovery.
+The Databricks Assistance Data Science Agent~\cite{databricks_dsa} uses a planner to orchestrate a broader range of data-related tasks from query optimization to data preparation and analysis, including generating reports in dashboards.